Some posts contain compensated links. Please read this disclaimer for more info.

 Entry to foreigners is heavily restricted.
 Curfews are in place and non-essential services are closed.

-North Macedonia declared a State of Emergency on 18 March.
-A nationwide curfew from 9:00pm to 6:00am is in place.
-All international airports are closed until further notice, and all borders are closed to non-citizens and residents.
+There’s a State of Emergency in North Macedonia.
+A nationwide curfew and movement restrictions are in place.
+All international airports are closed and all borders are closed to non-citizens and residents.

 There are restrictions on internal travel within Albania.
 Other restrictions include the closure of shops, except for food shops and pharmacies, and suspension of public transport in a number of cities.

 Movements from your accommodation may require approval from the Albanian State Police.
 You may be fined or taken into custody if you do not follow this requirement.

 The Government of Kosovo has revised movement restrictions and introduced a phased plan for the reopening of services.

 Also, it is prohibited to be outside your place of residence overnight between 9 pm and 5 am

 Balkan Website Links

 Here are other government links for the Balkans that you may find helpful:

 - Macedonia Info here and also Facebook page here. (you will need to use Google translate for these pages)